nautobot/nautobot/nautobot/docs/models/extras/tag.md

 +++ 1.3.0
     When created, a `Tag` can be associated to one or more model content-types using a many-to-many relationship.
 The tag will then apply only to models belonging to those associated content-types.

-Each tag has a name, label, color, content-types and a URL-friendly slug.
-For example, the slug for a tag named "Dunder Mifflin, Inc." would be `dunder-mifflin-inc`.
-The slug is generated automatically and makes tags easier to work with as URL parameters.
+Each tag has a name, label, color, and permitted content-types.
 Each tag can also be assigned a description indicating its purpose.

 Objects can be filtered by the tags they have applied.
 For example, the following API request will retrieve all devices tagged as "monitored":